loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 a rare paradigm when it comes to system-level programming. #todo[source: my ass]

 == Motivation (why is SLFL interesting)
+One of the reason why functional languages are not frequently used in system-level programming is memory control.
+Most functional languages lack direct control and instead feature garbage collection#todo[source: my ass].
+While garbage collectors make development easier by removing the need to reason about memory management, runtime time suffers depending on the type of garbage collector. #todo[expand] Manual management ala C, is not preferred either, due to it being easy to introduce bugs such as use after free, dangling pointers etc. A middle ground here would be using Linear Types.

 #block(width: 100%, stroke: red, inset: 10pt)[
 -   Principle 1: most of the compiliation steps are done within a typed (logic-inspired) language